rixiobarrios/express-testing-lab/readme.md

 * PUT `gifs/:gifId` which will update a gif and return a list of all gifs
 * DELETE `gifs/:gifId` which will delete a gif and return a list of all gifs

 Your code should make sure that each endpoint returns what it is supposed to and accepts the correct content type.
+Directions for setting up testing and implementing tests can be found in the [Express Testing](https://git.generalassemb.ly/ga-wdi-lessons/express-tdd) lesson. **Please submit your final project as an issue to this repository.** If you use a separate branch for testing, please link to that branch in your issue so we know where to look to grade it.

 ## Bonus: Add Testing to your MEHN Lab